Extra (cricket): Penalty runs

 Penalty runs are awarded for various breaches of the Laws, generally related to unfair play or player conduct.
 Many of these penalties have been added since 2000.
 Penalties are awarded under Law 41 for Unfair Play and, since 2017 under Law 42 for Players' Conduct.

 Records

 The most extras in a Test match innings is 76 (35 byes, 26 leg byes, 0 wides, and 15 no balls), conceded by India against Pakistan in the 3rd Test in 2007.

 The most extras in a One Day International innings is 59, achieved twice against Pakistan: by West Indies in the 9th ODI in 1989 and by Scotland in the 1999 World Cup.

-The most extras in a Twenty20 inning is 40, achieved by Lahore Eagles against Sialkot Stallions in the 2004-05 T20 Cup.
+The most extras in a Twenty20 innings is 45, achieved by Philippines against Indonesia in December 2023.